 Three years have passed, and Cio-Cio-San awaits her husband's return.
-Suzuki prays to the gods for help, but Butterfly berates her for believing in lazy Japanese gods rather than in Pinkerton's promise to return one day ("Un bel dì").
-Sharpless appears with a letter from Pinkerton, but before he can read it to Butterfly, Goro arrives with the latest potential husband for Butterfly, the wealthy Prince Yamadori.
+Suzuki prays to the gods for help, but Butterfly berates her for believing in lazy Japanese gods rather than in Pinkerton's promise to return one day.
+Sharpless appears with a letter from Pinkerton, but before he can read it to Butterfly, Goro arrives with the latest potential husband for her, the wealthy Prince Yamadori.
 Butterfly politely serves the guests tea but insists she is not available for marriage-her American husband has not deserted her.
 She dismisses Goro and Yamadori.
-Sharpless attempts to read Pinkerton's letter and suggests that perhaps Butterfly should reconsider Yamadori's offer, "And this?" ("E questo?") asks the outraged Butterfly, showing the consul her small child.
+Sharpless attempts to read Pinkerton's letter and suggests that perhaps Butterfly should reconsider Yamadori's offer.
+"And this?" asks the outraged Butterfly, showing the consul her small child.
 Sharpless is too upset to tell her more of the letter's contents.
 He leaves, promising to tell Pinkerton of the child.
 A cannon shot is heard in the harbor announcing the arrival of a ship.
 Butterfly and Suzuki take a telescope to the terrace and read the name of Pinkerton's ship.
-Overjoyed, Butterfly joins Suzuki in strewing the house with flower petals from the garden ("Scuoti guella fronda").
-Night falls, and Butterfly, Suzuki, and the child settle into a vigil watching over the harbor (Humming Chorus).
+Overjoyed, Butterfly joins Suzuki in strewing the house with flower petals from the garden.
+Night falls, and Butterfly, Suzuki, and the child settle into a vigil watching over the harbor.